 With modern agriculture, there has been a rise in more intensive growing systems, including monoculture plantings, increased use of pesticides and fertilizers, and frequent tilling.
 There has also been an increase in the amount of land used either as rangeland for livestock or fields for crop plantings.
 These changes have brought with them a great deal of investigation into how these intensive agricultural practices may effect ecosystem health and plant growth.
 Monoculture plantings without crop rotation, for example, have been shown to cause decreasing yields over time.
 This is likely due to the depletion of soil nutrients taken up by the crop plants, which over time can interfere with plant growth.
 Crop producers often deal with these problems either through the implementation of a crop rotation system or through the heavy use of fertilizers, though the use of fertilizers can cause further issues, such as algal blooms in local water supplies.
 As such, it is important to investigate how different agricultural methods can affect soil health and ways to ameliorate the negative effects of intensive agriculture in order to develop more sustainable agricultural practices.

 Potassium is an essential nutrient for plant growth, involved in enzyme regulation, gas exchange, and ATP production.
 Plants with sufficient potassium tend to be hardier in drought condition and more resistant to certain diseases.
 Potassium levels were highest in the grassy field group.
 The fields were mowed regularly, but otherwise left undisturbed, without any tilling or planting.
 After one year of planting, buckwheat had the lowest potassium levels and levels that are considered below the ideal of 131-175 ppm for this region.
-It will be interesting to see whether this trend continues after the second year of planting.

 Phosphorus is vital for plants for their energy storage, in the form of ATP.
 Insufficient phosphorus can slow or even stunt plant development.
 Uptake of phosphorus by plants depends on both the soil pH, with a pH between 6.5 and 7.0 being the optimum, and organic matter content of the soil, which can be affected by the variety of plants grown in the area.
 Phosphorus was higher in the pre-planting samples than the post-planting ones, and decreased later in the year, though both time of year averages were within the range for adequate phosphorus levels.
 In the post-planting analysis, the phosphorus levels in the grassy field samples were significantly lower than those in either of the wildflower planting groups.
 Buckwheat levels were on average lower than the wildflowers and higher than the grassy field, though not significantly.
 Wildflower plantings could have the potential to maintain higher phosphorus levels when compared to grassy fields and help prevent any phosphorus deficiencies in nearby crop plants, though the range of these effects are still unknown.